 - Sweet receptor is heteromeric GPCR made of two subunits: T1R2 and T1R3 proteins.
-This receptor can respond to both natural and noncarbohydrate artificial sweeteners (e.g. saccharin and aspartame) - Substances that generate the sense of sweet flavour (e.g. fructose sugar) act on receptors that are coupled with G- proteins.
-Activation of G proteins results in activation of adenylate cyclase (AC) which increases the levels of cAMP (second messenger). cAMP activates a protein kinase (PKA) that depolarizes the receptor cells by closing K+ channels at the basolateral membrane. - Artificial sweeteners were found to act via the alternative signaling pathway: through the generation of the second messenger IP3 which induces the release of Ca2+ from intracellular stores glutamate ("Unami")
+This receptor can respond to both natural and noncarbohydrate artificial sweeteners (e.g. saccharin and aspartame) and message IPS - Substances that generate the sense of sweet flavour (e.g. fructose sugar) act on receptors that are coupled with G- proteins.
+Activation of G proteins results in activation of adenylate proteins results in activation of adenylate proteins (AC) which increases the levels of cAMP (second messenger). cAMP activates a protein kinase (PKA) that depolarizes the receptor cells by closing K+ channels at the basolateral membrane.
+Artificial sweeteners were found to act via the - Artificial sweeteners were found to act via the alternative signaling pathway : through the generation of the second messenger IP3 which induces the release of Ca2+ from intracellular stores